 Pilgrims are advised to walk the circuit, though two green pillars mark a short section of the path where they run.
 There is also an internal “express lane” for the disabled.

 FROM MAKKAH TO MAKKAH VIA MINA, MUZDALIFAH AND ARAFAT

-After welcome tawaf (tawaf e qudoom) during Hajj, pilgrims go to mina on 8th Dhul Hijjah in the morning after getting the guidance about activities of Hajj from imam, where they stay a whole day, In the next morning they go to the plains of Arafat to join the speech of Ameer e hajj where they stay after declining the sun till the sun set.
+After welcome Tawaf (tawaf e Qudoom) during Hajj, pilgrims go to mina on 8th Dhul Hijjah in the morning after getting the guidance about the activities of Hajj from the imam.
+They stay there a whole day.
+The next morning, they go to the (plains of) Arafat to join the speech of Ameer e Hajj, where they remain after declining the sun till the sunset.

 The time of wuqoof e muzdalifa starts at fajr.
-After fajr prayer in the morning of 10th Dhul hijjah pilgrims comeback to Mina before the sun rise and perform symbolic stoning by throwing 21 stones at three pillars at Mina before the sun decline, perform a ritual of animal sacrifice, if they wish.
+After fajr prayer in the morning of 10th Dhul hijjah, pilgrims comeback to Mina before the sun rises and perform symbolic stoning by throwing 21 stones at three pillars at Mina before the sun decline, perform a ritual of animal sacrifice if they wish.

-Sometimes it is obligatory when the pilgrim perform hajj and Umrah together.
-The pilgrims then shave their heads and become free from all refrains and celebrate the global Islamic festival of Eid ul Ad’ha.
+Sometimes it is obligatory when the pilgrim performs Hajj and Umrah together.
+The pilgrims then shave their heads and become free from all refrains and celebrate the global Islamic festival of Eid ul Ad’ ha.

 Conclusion: What Is Hajj

 On this, the Hajj has completed, now the pilgrims may comeback their homes.
 That’s all about the question of What Is Hajj!